ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    arg1 is: 1
 ```

-Keyword arguments are not really useful in that simple example, but the benefit is more clear when we start adding more parameters.
+Keyword arguments are not really useful in that simple example, but the benefit is clearer when we start adding more parameters.

 ```ruby
 def foo(arg1:, arg2:, arg3:, arg4:) # and more and more...